 All of these we cover in the next section.

 How To Manage a Stock Portfolio

 Managing a stock portfolio entails performing ongoing tasks such as regular stock research, portfolio rebalancing, and understanding equities’ correlation.
 In addition, it is vital to understanding future income and perform tax-loss harvesting to minimize the tax burden.

 Now that you have built your stock portfolio, you need to ensure you regularly review the performance of the companies you own to ensure they still meet your selection criteria.
 For a value stock portfolio, that criteria might include a margin of safety above 30%; for a growth portfolio, the criteria might be an annual earnings growth of more than 20%.
 You may also want to read the highlights of the quarterly earnings report to ensure you still have confidence in your stock selection.

 The team at Stock Rover makes this job much easier by providing on-demand real-time research reports on over 5,000 US-listed stocks.
 With stock Rover Research Reports, you do not need to wait until the company’s annual earnings reports; they are always up-to-date.

-The research report creates something very new, a human-readable real-time research report which highlights a company’s competitive position, market position, and historical and potential dividend and value returns.
-In the image above, you can see the dividend-adjusted commentary on Microsoft, a company I invested in because I found it’s excellent potential using my Buffett Stock Screener.
+The research report creates something very new, a human-readable real-time research report highlighting a company’s competitive position, market position, and historical and potential dividend and value returns.
+In the image above, you can see the dividend-adjusted commentary on Microsoft, a company I invested in because I found its excellent potential using my Buffett Stock Screener.